Gastric Banding (Lap-Band®, Realize® Band) Arkansas

 - Patients will have fewer eating restrictions than gastric bypass patients.

-Risks and Consideration of the Gastric Bypass Include:
+Risks and Consideration of the Gastric Band Include:

 - Patients will not lose as much weight as will those who undergo a successful “staple” procedure.